flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 When you develop Behavior-driven, you always start with the piece of functionality that's most important to your user.
 I consider this phase as taking the developer hat off and putting the user hat on.
 Once you've specified the user needs, you put the developer hat back on and implement your specification.

 In my experience, this is the hardest part of the process: Often you don't know what's the most important Behavior for your user.
 However, over time and with a lot of feedback it becomes more apparent.
-But we'll get to that in a later blog post.
+But we'll get into that in a later blog post.

 For now, let's assume we know what's most important to our users.
 So we know where to get started, but how do we specify Behavior?
 In traditional unit testing frameworks like Test::Unit a test would look like this: